121 - 130 of 469 Jobs

 2 days agoPermanentTemporary

 Please note that although this job advert is for a permanent post, offers for fixed term contracts may also be made from this file.
-BAND: 6 JOB PURPOSE: To assist the Regional Investment Planning Manager in ensuring that regional, area and estate-based investment programmes, plans and strategies are in place to deliver the Asset Management Strategy and 10 Year Investment Plan.
-REQUIREMENTS: 1.i) Possess a degree or equivalent Level 6 qualification PLUS 2 years’ relevant experience OR ii) Can demonstrate equivalent continuing professional development or experiential learning AND a minimum of 3 years’ relevant experience (Please include dates) APPLICATION PROCESS Application should be made using the on-line application form.
+BAND: CEO JOB PURPOSE: The Chief Executive provides strategic leadership to ensure the Northern Ireland Housing Executive delivers high quality housing outcomes and operates with integrity, efficiency, and ambition.
+Reporting to the Board, the Chief Executive sets direction, drives performance, provides policy advice to the Department and leads the change necessary to ensure achievement of NIHE’s statutory duties, Ministerial priorities and Government policy.
+The Chief Executive ensures strong governance, effective use of public resources, and productive partnerships across government and the housing sector.
+As Accounting Officer, the postholder is personally accountable, through the Department for Communities, to the NI Assembly for the proper and effective management of public funds and for maintaining robust systems of control and governance.
+The Chief Executive is expected to embody NIHE’s values and lead an ethical, high performing organisation focused on delivering meaningful impact for people and communities.
+REQUIREMENTS: 1.
+Possess a degree level qualification (Level 6) (or above) or equivalent qualification APPLICATION PROCESS Application should be made using the on-line application form.
 Instructionson how to complete the on-line form appears once the form has been accessed.
 Make sure you follow these instructions.
 Candidates unable to use the on-line form can request a manual application form, by emailing recruit@nihe.gov.uk quoting the particular Job Title and Reference Number.
 Please note that if the candidate uses this method, it is their responsibility to ensure we receive their application by the allocated closing date and time.
 Guidance on the completion and return of applications is included in the Candidate Guidelines on the job related documents.
 The Northern Ireland Housing Executive have a policy on the Recruitment of Ex-Offenders, a copy can be made available on request.
 LATE APPLICATIONS WILL NOT BE ACCEPTED EVEN IF DELAYED DUE TO TECHNICAL REASONS.
 PLEASE NOTE THAT IF YOU ARE LOCKED OUT OF YOUR GETGOT ACCOUNT IT WILL TAKE A MINIMUM OF 10 MINUTES TO RESET YOUR PASSWORD.
 IF AN APPLICATION IS LATE BECAUSE OF THIS IT WILL NOT BE ACCEPTED.
 It is the responsibility of each candidate to ensure that all such information is provided.
 Candidates who fail to provide sufficient information on which a panel might determine their eligibility for the post will not be shortlisted.
 The Housing Executive is an equal opportunities employer.
 We particularly welcome applications from members of the Protestant community who are currently under represented in parts of our workforce.

 2 days agoPermanentTemporary

-Please note that although this job advert is for a permanent post, offers for fixed term contracts may also be made from this file.
-BAND: 8 JOB PURPOSE: The Area Manager is responsible for the delivery of a front line, comprehensive housing service, within a designated Area in the Belfast Region, and will lead and support their team to meet the needs of customers and other business objectives.
-To contribute to the provision of a modern, professional and responsive service to support NIHE business delivery and our vision and values.
-REQUIREMENTS: 1. i) Possess a degree level qualification (level 6) or equivalent professional qualification OR ii) Can demonstrate equivalent continuing professional development or experiential learning AND have at least 4 years’ experience working within a housing function APPLICATION PROCESS Application should be made using the on-line application form.
+THIS ROLE IS A FOR A FIXED TERM OF UP TO 12 MONTHS INITIALLY, WHICH MAY BECOME PERMANENT AT A LATER STAGE IF BUSINESS REQUIREMENTS EXIST.
+BAND: 7 JOB PURPOSE: Reporting directly to the Head of Estates, the Customer Excellence Manager will lead the delivery of high-quality complaint management services across Housing Services and Asset Management, including Final Stage and Ombudsman complaints.
+The role also oversees the Corporate Complaints Management function and contributes to strategic service improvement initiatives.
+REQUIREMENTS: 1. i) Hold a degree level qualification (level 6*) or equivalent AND have a minimum of 2 years relevant** experience OR ii) Hold a level 5* qualification in Housing AND have a minimum of 3 years relevant** experience OR iii) Can demonstrate equivalent continuing professional development or experiential learning AND have a minimum of 5 years relevant** experience *Refer to Qualifications Framework for equivalencies **Relevancy will be determined with due regard to the duties and level of responsibilities set out in the job description for this role APPLICATION PROCESS Application should be made using the on-line application form.
 Instructionson how to complete the on-line form appears once the form has been accessed.
 Make sure you follow these instructions.
 Candidates unable to use the on-line form can request a manual application form, by emailing recruit@nihe.gov.uk quoting the particular Job Title and Reference Number.
 Please note that if the candidate uses this method, it is their responsibility to ensure we receive their application by the allocated closing date and time.
 Guidance on the completion and return of applications is included in the Candidate Guidelines on the job related documents.
 The Northern Ireland Housing Executive have a policy on the Recruitment of Ex-Offenders, a copy can be made available on request.
 LATE APPLICATIONS WILL NOT BE ACCEPTED EVEN IF DELAYED DUE TO TECHNICAL REASONS.
 PLEASE NOTE THAT IF YOU ARE LOCKED OUT OF YOUR GETGOT ACCOUNT IT WILL TAKE A MINIMUM OF 10 MINUTES TO RESET YOUR PASSWORD.
 IF AN APPLICATION IS LATE BECAUSE OF THIS IT WILL NOT BE ACCEPTED.
 It is the responsibility of each candidate to ensure that all such information is provided.
 Candidates who fail to provide sufficient information on which a panel might determine their eligibility for the post will not be shortlisted.
 The Housing Executive is an equal opportunities employer.
 We particularly welcome applications from members of the Protestant community who are currently under represented in parts of our workforce.

 2 days agoPermanentTemporary